 APPLY NOW: The Metropolitan Peace Academy Management and Supervision Fellowship

-The Metropolitan Peace Academy (MPA) is now accepting applications for its inaugural cohort of the Metropolitan Peace Academy Management and Supervision Fellowship.
-This six-month training program is for current mid-level management community violence intervention (CVI) leaders who are seeking professional development in this rapidly growing field.
+The Metropolitan Peace Academy (MPA) is now accepting applications for its second cohort of the Metropolitan Peace Academy Management and Supervision Fellowship.
+This training program is for current mid-level management Community Violence Intervention (CVI) leaders who are seeking professional development in this rapidly growing field.

 The program aims to further equip participants in leading community-driven gun violence prevention initiatives, building collaborative networks, fostering positive change, and contributing to a safer and more resilient Chicago.
 MPA graduates and alumni, as well as community leaders working in gun violence prevention, are encouraged to apply.